gigz-fr/gigz-tracking/README.md

 });
 ```

-The RGPD popup will open only the first time.
+The GDPR popup will open only the first time.
 After that, the authorizations will be stored in cookies in order to avoid asking the user permissions again.